CDC leader adds people with risky jobs to COVID booster list

-The Centers for Disease Control and Prevention on Thursday endorsed booster shots for millions of older or otherwise vulnerable Americans, opening a major new phase in the U.S vaccination drive against COVID-19.
+The Centers for Disease Control and Prevention endorsed booster shots for millions of older or otherwise vulnerable Americans, opening a major new phase in the U.S vaccination drive against COVID-19.

 CDC Director Dr. Rochelle Walensky signed off on a series of recommendations from a panel of advisers late Thursday.